 Well… a long time ago God came down from heaven in the form of His Son Jesus and paid the ransom for our sins.
 The cost was death to the Redeemer.
 Jesus was savagely whipped, flayed and mocked til His body was almost bled out, with crucifixion being the final indignity.

-Hanging by three stout nails pounded through His hands and feet onto a rugged slab of wood, He saw us afar off atop that hill called Calvary.
+Hanging by three stout nails pounded through His hands and feet into a rugged chunk of wood, He saw us afar off atop that hill called Calvary.
 He died a slow, horribly agonizing death, for you, me, and all who believe in His redemption and saving grace.

-He rose up into heaven to reign with His Father and is preparing our eternal home.
+He rose up into heaven to reign with His Father and is preparing our new eternal home.
 The Holy Spirit was sent to enlighten our way through Bible study, as Jesus unceasingly prays for our souls.
-Oh, my, the wonder of it all!
+Oh, believers, the wonder of it all!

 The next vision that we see is a stark contrast to the sinless form of a holy Son: our utterly depraved unworthiness.
 We are all so undeserving of His love and grace.
 No matter how hard we try, we can’t make ourselves good enough to approach a holy God.

 Looking upon our soiled “garments”, our spirits can only cry out earnestly as with the prophet Isaiah, “Woe is me!
 I am undone!”